Outdoor Program

 In the outdoors, Scouts get opportunities to acquire skills that make them more self-reliant.
 They can explore hiking trails and complete challenges they first thought were beyond their ability.
 Attributes of good character become part of them as they learn to cooperate to meet outdoor challenges such as extreme weather, difficult trails and portages, physical and mental exertion, and unexpected surprises.
 They come to understand that good leadership, communication, and teamwork are essential for carrying out plans and achieving goals.
 Where else can one have fun and learn valuable experiential lessons at the same time?

-Near Term Outdoor Program:
+This year's Outdoor Program:

 Longer Term Outdoor Program